JohnMYamamoto/JohnMYamamoto.github.io/essays/smartquestions.md

 ```
 After reading through the question, a few things might stand out to other programmers that would encourage them to answer this person's question.
 First of all, the asker says that they have not found anything regarding their question.
 This means that they have been thinking about their issue and have already tried looking for an answer elsewhere.
 Secondly, they asked a very specific question about the functions that they are looking for in a HashMap Initialization which allows other programmers to provide a detailed and accurate answer.
 Finally, the writer of this question is reasonably polite about their question.
 They don't necessarily go out of their way to be polite, but they definitely are not demanding help and do not act entitled about their question.

-Here is a link to the question for your reference as needed: [Stack Overflow](https://stackoverflow.com/questions/6802483/how-to-directly-initialize-a-hashmap-in-a-literal-way/6802512#6802512)
 ```
 A: In case you happen to need just a single entry: There is Collections.singletonMap("key", "value").